-🌍 Join our experts on Nov 20, 2024, at 1 PM CST for a virtual AMA on the VCM.
-Carbon markets can feel overwhelming—fragmented data, limited transparency, and conflicting advice make it hard to know where to start.
-Our experts will give a clear, practical introduction to the VCM, addressing common misconceptions and shedding light on the complexities of offset purchasing.
+🌍 Carbon markets can feel overwhelming—fragmented data, limited transparency, and conflicting advice make it hard to know where to start.
+In this webinar, our experts give a clear, practical introduction to the VCM.

 Learn about new and emerging greenwashing tactics, including strategies to help you avoid making misleading environmental claims for your organization.